James D. Hughes: Biography

-Hughes was born in 1922 in Balmville, New York.
+Hughes was born on July 7, 1922, in Balmville, New York.
 He graduated from the United States Military Academy, West Point, New York, in 1946, and the National War College, Fort Lesley J. McNair, Washington, D.C., in 1966.
 He also earned a master's degree in international affairs from The George Washington University, Washington, D.C., in 1966.

 After graduating from the academy, he completed pilot training and joined the 36th Troop Carrier Squadron at Pope Field, North Carolina.
-In April 1948, he went to Japan as a fighter pilot and in April 1949 joined the 8th Fighter-Bomber Wing as a fighter pilot and group adjutant.
+In April 1948, he went to Japan as a fighter pilot and, in April 1949, joined the 8th Fighter-Bomber Wing as a fighter pilot and group adjutant.
 He flew 101 combat missions during the Korean War.

-He returned to the United States in March 1951 and served as group adjutant and fighter pilot with the 20th Fighter-Bomber Group at Shaw Air Force Base, South Carolina.
+Hughes returned to the United States in March 1951 and served as group adjutant and fighter pilot with the 20th Fighter-Bomber Group at Shaw Air Force Base, South Carolina.
 He subsequently accompanied the group on successive moves to Langley Air Force Base, Virginia and RAF Wethersfield, England.
 Hughes returned from England in February 1955 and was assigned to the Directorate of Military Personnel, Headquarters, United States Air Force, Washington, D.C.

 In July 1957, Hughes was appointed military aide to Vice President Richard Nixon.
 He moved to George Air Force Base, California, in February 1961, where he served as squadron operations officer with the 31st Tactical Fighter Wing.

 Hughes moved to Tan Son Nhut Air Base, South Vietnam, where he served from August 1962 to September 1963 as assistant operations officer and chief of the Special Operations Branch of Headquarters 2nd Air Division.
 He then returned to the United States for an assignment in the Office of the Deputy Chief of Staff for Personnel at USAF Headquarters.

 After graduation from the National War College in August 1966, Hughes was named vice commander of the 4525th Fighter Weapons Wing at Nellis Air Force Base, Nevada.
-In July 1968 he was assigned as director of safety at Headquarters United States Air Forces in Europe, Lindsey Air Station, West Germany.
+In July 1968, he was assigned as director of safety at Headquarters United States Air Forces in Europe, Lindsey Air Station, West Germany.

 In November 1968, Hughes returned to the United States for appointment as armed forces aide to President Nixon, effective 29 January 1969.
 The position title was subsequently changed to military assistant to the president.
 He served in this capacity until February 1972 when he was named vice commander of 12th Air Force at Bergstrom Air Force Base, Texas.